-- Parks and Gardens
+- Parks and Gardens Type

-- Time to Spend: 2 hours to Half Day
+- 2 hours to Half Day Time to Spend

-The Denver Botanic Gardens' 24 acres feature 15,000 species of plants from across the globe, including more than 700 types of plants that are native to Colorado.
-Comprising 41 individual gardens, this impressive facility in downtown Denver's Cheesman Park treats visitors to a variety of different environments, from a traditional Japanese Garden (complete with bonsai trees) to the South African Plaza blooming with exotic plants like calla lilies and red hot pokers.
+The Denver Botanic Gardens' 24 acres feature a whopping 50 gardens for visitors to explore.
+This expansive facility in downtown Denver's Cheesman Park treats travelers to a variety of different environments, from a traditional Japanese garden (complete with bonsai trees) to the South African Plaza blooming with exotic plants like asparagus fern and torch lilies.
 Meanwhile, art aficionados will also appreciate the gardens thanks to the numerous sculptures that grace the grounds; the facility also plays host to touring exhibits that have included works by such artists as Stephen Talasnik and Dale Chihuly.

-Throughout the year, the Denver Botanic Gardens (at Cheesman Park) hosts a variety of festivals, including a summer concert series and a Christmas festival.
-The botanic gardens' Cheesman Park location is open every day from 9 a.m. to 5 p.m.; general admission to the gardens costs $12.50 for adults, $9.50 for seniors and $9 for students and children ages 3 to 15 (kids 2 and younger can enter for free).
-The Chatfield gardens are also open every day from 9 a.m. to 5 p.m., though access will set you back $5 (per vehicle).
+Throughout the year, the Denver Botanic Gardens hosts a variety of festivals, including a summer concert series and a Christmas festival.
+There is limited free parking available in the garden's parking complex between York and Josephine streets.
+Street parking is available in Cheesman Park or Congress Park.
+If you don't have your own set of wheels, you can use RTD routes No. 24 or No. 10 to access the gardens.
+The Denver Botanic Gardens is open every day from 9 a.m. to 5 or 8 p.m., depending on the season; general admission to the gardens costs $12.50 for adults, $9.50 for seniors and $9 for students and children ages 3 to 15 (kids 2 and younger can enter for free).
+The Chatfield Gardens are also open every day from 9 a.m. to 5 p.m., though access will set you back $5 (per vehicle).
 As for the Mount Goliath location, you can visit whenever the Mount Evans road is open, and you'll need to pay the $10 fee to access the route.
 To learn more, visit the Denver Botanic Gardens' website.